 By following these simple steps, I am able to hang my gorgeous picture on my wall quickly and at a reasonable cost.

-Feel free to share your own horror stories and tricks you have learnt.
+Feel free to share your own horror stories and tricks learned on framing photos.